Marriage in modern China: Marriage laws

 In Nationalist China, a man could only have one official wife, but polygamy remained in wealthier households where a man might have an official wife (termed, big wife) and a concubine with lower status than the big wife (termed, small wife).

+The minimum age for marriage in the Republic of China was 16 for women and 18 for men.

 Soon after its founding, the People's Republic of China passed the Marriage Law of 1950.
 It prohibited concubinage and marriages when one party was sexually powerless, suffered from a venereal disease, leprosy, or a mental disorder.
 The law abolished arranged marriages, paying money or goods for a wife, and outlawed polygamy and child marriage.
+It raised the minimum age to marry to 18 for women and 20 for men.
 Following the passage of the 1950 Marriage Law, mass campaigns promoted the principle of freely-chosen monogamous marriages and official registration of marriage.

 On September 10, 1980, the Marriage Law of the People’s Republic of China was adopted as the modified law code from the 1950 Marriage Law.
 The 1950 Marriage Law was the first legal document under the People's Republic of China to address marriage and family law.
 The 1980 Marriage Law followed the same format of the 1950 law, but it was amended in 2001 to introduce and synthesize a national code of family planning.
 This Marriage Law abolished the feudal marriage system, which included arranged marriage, male superiority, and the disregard for the interests of children.
 This law also guaranteed the right to divorce and the free-choice marriage.

 The law was revised by a group that included the All-China Women’s Federation, the Supreme People’s Court, and the Supreme People’s Procuratorate, among others.
 The changes introduced in the 1980 Marriage Law represent the principle transition of the traditional structure of marriage to a modern legal framework.
 The law enforces provisions to value that gender equality and family relations are emphasized in the reform, and is divided into four major subsections: general principles, marriage contract, family relations, and divorce.